DGardnerrr/unit-2-project/README.md

 As a user, I should be able to delete the current author in the catalog.

 Publisher Model
-As a user, I should be able to create a new search ctalog for the publisher.
+As a user, I should be able to create a new search catalog for the publisher.
 As a user, I should be able to read who is the publisher As a user, I should be able to update catalog of publisher.
 As a user, I should be able to delete the current publisher in the catalog.